Ivy Hills Residents' Association

 STREET REPAIR AND SNOW REMOVAL

 The Association makes an effort to ensure that Ivy Hills neighborhood streets are repaired and resurfaced as necessary or appropriate and that street signs are replaced when damaged or missing.
 The Streets and Roads Liasion Board member acts as an intermediary between the neighborhood and the Marion County Department of Transportation and Marion County Mayor's Action Center to ensure that requests from the neighborhood are being considered.
 The City maintains prioritized lists of streets that are to be repaired and resurfaced.
-If you have an issue or need concerning repairs to streets or signs, please contact Scott Motter.
+If you have an issue or need concerning repairs to streets or signs, please contact Jack Stocks

 The drainage system is crucial for proper rainfall flow and to prevent flooding.
 It is the responsibility of each resident to maintain the drains in front of their homes.
 In every newsletter, the Association encourages residents to keep their drains free of debris; not to dispose of anything in the drains such as leaves or animal droppings.
 Proper maintenance helps us all and prevents wet basements.
 The Association has, on occasion, hired a contractor to clear exceptionally congested drains of debris and detritus and even had a neighborhood clean up day.
 The Association has done this as a complimentary service only.